-As applicable, interest and penalties on tax contingencies are included in "Benefit from (provision for) income taxes" in the Combined Statements of Operations and Condensed Combined Statements of Operations and such amounts were not material for the period presented.
+As applicable, interest and penalties on tax contingencies are included in "Benefit from (provision for) income taxes" in the Combined Statement of Operations and such amounts were not material for the period presented.
 In addition, foreign exchange gains (losses) may result from estimated tax liabilities, which are expected to be settled in currencies other than the U.S. dollar.